- Inside the classroom

 Stanfort Academy supports the principle of freedom of expression for both lecturers and students.
-The College respects the rights of lecturers to teach and students to learn.
+The school respects the rights of lecturers to teach and students to learn.
 Maintenance of these rights requires classroom conditions that do not impede their exercise.
 Classroom behaviour that seriously interferes with either (1) the lecturer’s ability to conduct the class or (2) the ability of other students to profit from the lessons will not be tolerated.
 An individual engaging in disruptive classroom behaviour may be subject to disciplinary action.

 When a student’s behaviour in a class is so seriously disruptive, the lecturer has the authority to remove the student from the class on an interim basis.
-The student who has been asked to leave the classroom will not be allowed to sign the attendance for that lesson and the College will treat it as ‘absent’ for that lesson.
-Lecturer will discuss with the administrative staff of the respective department and the College will initiate additional discussion with the students regarding the improper classroom behaviour.
+The student who has been asked to leave the classroom will not be allowed to sign the attendance for that lesson and the school will treat it as ‘absent’ for that lesson.
+Lecturer will discuss with the administrative staff of the respective department and the school will initiate additional discussion with the students regarding the improper classroom behaviour.

 Possible Consequences for disobeying the rules:

 - Serious warning will be sent to parents